I love to listen deeply to people's stories,

 understand their motivations,

-I am a UX Researcher and Anthropologist with a 15 year career in research.
+I am a UX Researcher and Anthropologist with a 20 year career in research.
+Currently exploring AI usage through the Jobs to Be Done theory and framework to identify unmet needs and deliver services that effectively address them.

-Today, I work at the California Office of Digital Innovation in Sacramento where I lead research for covid19.ca.gov 😷, improving procurement for small businesses 💵, design systems ⚒️, and cannabis.ca.gov 🌿.
+From 2020 to 2024, I worked at the California Office of Data & Innovation in Sacramento where I lead research for covid19.ca.gov 😷, improving procurement for small businesses 💵, taking a systematic approach to understand the multiple layers of the CA hiring system, working on a broad design systems ⚒️, and supporting the team with research on the new cannabis.ca.gov 🌿.

 Please scroll down to learn about myself and my work.